MrGGTo/react-decode-animation/README.md

 ```
 You can input a custom set of characters if the provided `allowedCharacters` is not what you need.
 In this example, we can use some greek alphabets to generate the code.
 We don't have to worry about duplicated characters `DecodeAnimation` will remove it automatically.

+---

 ### Animation Duration
 There are 2 intervals that we can set.
+Play around to get the desired results.
 #### `interval`
-`interval` is the duration of each character reveal (in Milliseconds). if `inverval={1000}`, `DecodeAnimation` will reveal a character every 1 second.
+The duration of each character reveal (in Milliseconds). if `inverval={1000}`, `DecodeAnimation` will reveal a character every 1 second.
 ```jsx
 <DecodeAnimation
   text={"This Text is encoded with greek alphabets."}